 Every business is the business of making customers.
 Think of this as building a customer factory.

 We all want our ideas to go from zero to a million customers overnight.
 But we don’t scale physical factories this way, nor should we scale our customer factories.
 Instead, deliberately limit your starting run size or customer throughput.
 For example, aim to create just ten customers within a small time box, like two weeks.

 The small time-box constraint forces you to think creatively:

 - Can’t build a full product in 2 weeks.
 Build an MVP.

 - Don’t know what should be in the MVP, start with a demo.

 - Still not sure.
 Start with a Problem/Solution interview.

 The small customer throughput goal allows you to defer other resource needs (like money, equipment, and people) to later.

-Maybe you couldn’t get to the right buyer at the company which indicates a channel constraint.
-You might address it by supplementing your team with an adviser from the industry or hire another team member.
+Maybe you couldn’t get to the right buyer at the company, which indicates a channel constraint.
+You might address it by supplementing your team with an adviser from the industry or hiring another team member.